Bathroom Cleaning Tips | More Bathrooms

 3) Use an old toothbrush to scrub the grout lines and remove any discoloration.

-A perfect substitute to bathroom tiles, wallboards are a low maintenance alternative as they are easy to clean due to having no grout lines.
-However, if you don’t clean your wallboards at least once a week, dirt and grime can gradually build up so it is essential you keep on top of it.
+A perfect low-maintenance substitute for bathroom tiles, wall boards are easy to clean due to having no grout lines.
+However, if you don’t clean your wall boards at least once a week, dirt and grime can begin to build up.

-1) Create a soapy solution in a bucket with warm water and wipe down your wallboards.
+1) Create a soapy solution with a multi- purpose bathroom cleaner and warm water in a bucket and wipe down your wall boards.

-2) Rinse with water and dry with a microfibre cloth.
+2) Rinse your wall boards with warm water and dry with a microfiber cloth.